falcosecurity/falco-website/content/en/docs/concepts/rules/conditions.md

 An example rule that detects whenever `bash` is executed inside a container could look like this:

 ```
-evt.type = execve and evt.dir = < and container.id != host and proc.name = bash
+evt.type = execve and container.id != host and proc.name = bash
 ```

 Notice that you do not need to check the `execve` arguments.
-Once `execve` has returned, Falco updates the process context, so all `proc.` fields refer to the new process that was just spawned, including command line, executable path, arguments, and so on.
+Once `execve` has returned, Falco updates the process context, so all `proc.*` fields refer to the new process that was just spawned, including command line, executable path, arguments, and so on.